 8.A.51 The Dipeptidyl-aminopeptidase-like Protein 6 beta subunit of Kv4 channels (DPP6) Family

 Auxiliary beta-subunits dictate the physiological properties of voltage-gated K+ (KV) channels in excitable tissues.
-The dipeptidyl-aminopeptidase-like protein 6 (DPP6) is a specific beta-subunit of neuronal KV4 channels, which may promote gating through interactions between the single transmembrane segment of DPP6 and the channel's voltage sensing domain (VSD).
+The dipeptidyl-aminopeptidase-like protein 6 (DPP6) is a specific β-subunit of neuronal KV4 channels, which may promote gating through interactions between the single transmembrane segment of DPP6 and the channel's voltage sensing domain (VSD) (Maffie and Rudy 2008).
 A combination of gating current measurements and protein biochemistry (in-vitro translation and co- immunoprecipitations) revealed preferential physical interaction between the isolated KV4.2-VSD and DPP6 (Dougherty et al. 2009).
-Significantly weaker interactions were detected between DPP6 and KV1.3 channels or the KV4.2 pore domain.
+Significantly weaker interactions were detected between DPP6 and KV1.3 channels or the KV4.2 pore domain (McNicholas et al. 2009).
 More efficient gating charge movement resulting from a direct interaction between DPP6 and the KV4.2-VSD is unique among the known actions of KV channel beta-subunits.
-Thus. the modular VSD of a KV channel can be directly regulated by transmembrane protein-protein interactions involving an extrinsic beta-subunit.
+Thus. the modular VSD of a KV channel can be directly regulated by transmembrane protein-protein interactions involving an extrinsic β-subunit.
 Understanding these interactions may shed light on the pathophysiology of recently identified human disorders associated with mutations affecting the dpp6 gene.
 Loss of DPP6 influences neuronal excitability and promotes neurodegnerative dementia (Cacace et al. 2019).

 Dpp6 of Homo sapiens